getfem-doc/getfem-doc-translations/doc/sphinx/source/scilab/cmdref_gf_model_set.rst

   ``gf_model_set(model M, 'set time step', scalar dt)``

     Set the value of the time step to <literal>dt</literal>.
-This value can be change from a step to another for all one-step schemes (i.e for the moment to all proposed time integration schemes).
+This value can be change from a step to another for all one-step schemes (i.e. for the moment to all proposed time integration schemes).